Habanero Chili Heat Control: 5 Precise Methods for Balanced Spice

 Hack #4: Seed or Not to Seed?
 That Is the Question

-• Rinse the flesh under cold water to remove residue.
+• Rinse flesh under cold water for 30 seconds to remove residual capsaicin

 Removing habanero seeds and membranes